appbaseio/reactive-manual/docs/v1/components/DatePicker.md

 ![Image to be displayed](https://i.imgur.com/HnZexE9.png)

-A `DatePicker` sensor component creates a radio select list UI widget.
-It is used for filtering results based on the current selection from a list of items.
+A `DatePicker` sensor component creates a calender view based UI widget.
+It is used for filtering results by a date like property.

 Example uses:
-* select a category from a list of categories for filtering e-commerce search results.
+* finding flights departing on a particular day.
-* filtering restaurants by a cuisine choice.
+* picking your date of birth for an online application form.

 ### Usage